-Are you or someone you know afraid to use -- or even obtain -- plastic?
-Sure, credit cards come with a series of essential cautions, but overall they are safe and useful financial management tools.
+Are you or someone you know afraid to use – or even obtain – credit cards?
+Sure, these products come with a series of essential cautions, but overall they are safe and useful financial management tools.

 |Fear No. 1:Dinging credit score by applying for credit||Real concern:No credit history|

 |Fear No. 2: Online shopping||Real concern: Fraudulent websites|